omaraladin/k8s-abc/storage-and-volumes/persistentVolumes/README.md

 # Persistent Volume Reclaim Policy
 defines what should happen to the persistentVolume storage <b>after</b> it has been used by a Pod
   * Retain
   Keeps all data in storage
   * Recycle
   Deletes all data in storage
   * Delete
   Delete the underlying storage resource, only works with Cloud Storage Resources

+# Persistent Volume Claim
+Represents a user's <b>request</b> for storage resources.
+When created, it searches for a PersistentVolume PV that match the PVC request requirements, if it finds, it (the PVC) will bind to that (the PV)